GittBitt/PokeBowl/README.md

-# PokéBerry: Project Overview
+# PokéBowl: Project Overview

 ### Project Description
-**PokéBerry** is a small Swift app to look up information about different berries from the game Pokémon.
+**PokéBowl** is a small Swift app to look up information about different berries from the game Pokémon.
 May later be expanded to become a Pokédex.
 The user may favorite or add notes about the Pokémon as well!

 ### Built with: